-During this course, work is done in traditional and more recent graphic and aqueous media, and may be representational and/or more abstract as to treatments of design and subject matter.
-It may include explorations in computer applications.
-This courses focuses some attention to historical/cultural precedents, including Chinese, Japanese, and 17th-21th century Western approaches.
-Field trips possible (3 credits).
+This course enables students to create original work done in traditional and more recent graphic and aqueous media.
+It may be representational and/or more abstract as to treatments of design and subject matter.
+It includes creating works derived from art historical/cultural references such as: Chinese, Japanese, and 17th-21th century Western art.
+Field trips possible (3 credits)

-ART 203 PHOTOGRAPHY: AMBIENT DAYLIGHT (VAEM)\\
+ART 203 PHOTOGRAPHY: AMBIENT DAYLIGHT (VAEM)